Sal0hc1n/crypto-price-api/README.md

-CryptoCurrencies Price API
+Cryptocurrencies Price API
 ----------------------------------------------------------------------

-If you are trying to do interesting things with crypto-currency price data, you shouldn't have to be concerned with the low-level details of how to obtain that data, or the particular JSON structures that it comes in.
+If you are trying to do interesting things with cryptocurrency price data, you shouldn't have to be concerned with the low-level details of how to obtain that data, or the particular JSON structures that it comes in.
 This module will provide a unified way of getting price data from various